BIG + Topotek1 + Superflex

 The park becomes an urban safari into the diversity of the manmade forms of urban furniture/ BIG

-Superkilen's eccentric collection of modern follies is supposed to mirror how the multitudes of nationalities in the neighbourhood are living harmoniously together.
+Superkilen's eccentric collection of modern follies is meant to mirror how the multitudes of nationalities in the neighbourhood are living harmoniously together.
 It is a very comprehensible - albeit slightly idealized - picture of Denmark as an open-minded, pluralistic society.

 But one thing is the philosophy behind the project, another the design.
 The masterplan for the park, stretching approximately 1 km from Nørrebrogade to Tagensvej, has been divided into three areas, each with a different colour marking specific functions.